-- The maximum permitted density of any Plan of Subdivision developed on Regional water and wastewater services shall be 5 units per net residential hectare (2 units/net acre), and must not exceed the available wastewater servicing reserve at the Georgetown Wastewater Treatment Plan, subject to the policies of Section H4.3.5 of this Plan; - b) Applications for new development within the New Planned Areas identified shall be subject to the applicable policies of Section H4.3.13. - c) Intensification within the Hamlet Residential Area shall be limited to the addition of accessory apartments and land division where it has been determined to be compatible with the lot area and lot frontages of the surrounding neighbourhood.
-Development through accessory apartments and new lots shall be designed in accordance with the Hamlet Design and Heritage Guidelines contained in Appendix A and the implementing Zoning By-law. - d) Intensification within the Hamlet Residential Area shall be evaluated using the following criteria to maintain and protect the existing area character: - i) The built form of development including scale, height, massing and architectural character and materials shall be compatible with the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable - New development shall be compatible with the setbacks and lot siting, orientation, and separation distances within the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable and shall appropriately transition to adjacent properties. - New development shall minimize impacts on adjacent properties in relation to, but not limited to grading, drainage, location of services areas, access and circulation, privacy and microclimatic conditions such as shadowing. - iv) New development should ensure appropriate connectivity to ensure appropriate traffic circulation, and pedestrian and cyclist access in order to ensure convenient access to community facilities including schools, parks and community centres. - v) Infrastructure shall be readily available to provide adequate water, wastewater, waste management, fire protection and utilities. - e) Notwithstanding the policies of Section H4.3.5 as they pertain to the limitation on private individual wastewater treatment systems and Section H4.5.3 (a) of this Plan, the lands described as being Part of the West Half of Lot 20, Concession 10, Town of Halton Hills (Esquesing) known as the "Devins Subdivision, File No. 24T-03002/H", may be developed on private, individual wastewater treatment services, subject to all other applicable policies of this Plan.
+- e) Council shall only adopt zoning by-laws that implement plans of subdivision where the plan can be shown to be consistent with the policies and the Hamlet Design and Heritage Protection Guidelines of this Plan; and, - b) Applications for new development within the New Planned Areas identified shall be subject to the applicable policies of Section H4.3.13. - c) Intensification within the Hamlet Residential Area may be permitted through the construction of a new dwelling on an existing vacant lot, land division, the conversion of an existing building into one or more units, only where it has been determined to be compatible with the lot area and lot frontages of the surrounding neighbourhood and designed in accordance with the Hamlet Urban-Design and Heritage Guidelines contained in Appendix A and the implementing Zoning By-law. - i) Intensification within the Hamlet Residential Area shall be evaluated using the following criteria to maintain and protect the existing area character: - ii) The built form of development including scale, height, massing and architectural character and materials is compatible with the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable. - iii) New development should be compatible with the setbacks and lot siting, orientation orientation, and separation distances within the surrounding neighbourhood and character area identified in Section H.4.3.13 if applicable. - iv) Where intensification represents a transition between different land uses or housing forms, appropriate transition in built form should be achieved. - v) New development shall be compatible with the lot areas and lot frontages within the surrounding neighbourhood and if within a character area identified in Section H.4.3.13, compatible with the character area. - vi) New development shall minimize impacts on adjacent properties in relation to, but not limited to, (but not limited to?) grading, drainage, location of services areas, access and circulation, privacy and microclimatic conditions such as shadowing. - vii) New development should ensure appropriate connectivity to ensure appropriate traffic circulation, and pedestrian and cyclist access in order to ensure convenient access to community facilities including schools, parks and community centres. - viii) Infrastructure shall be readily available to provide adequate water, wastewater, waste management, fire protection and utilities. - d) Notwithstanding the policies of Section H4.3.5 as they pertain to the limitation on private individual wastewater treatment systems and Section H4.5.3 (a) of this Plan, the lands described as being Part of the West Half of Lot 20, Concession 10, Town of Halton Hills (Esquesing) known as the "Devins Subdivision, File No. 24T-03002/H", may be developed on private, individual wastewater treatment services, subject to all other applicable policies of this Plan.

-A hydrogeological study shall be required to the satisfaction of the Region of Halton, and in consultation with the CVC as required, as the CVC is not the approval authority and may provide a supporting role in review as a technical advisor when outside of regulated areas.
+A hydrogeological study will-shall be required to the satisfaction of the Region of Halton and Credit Valley Conservation.
 Additional treatment for nitrogen, phosphorous and bacteria shall be required, consistent with the recommendations of the Scoped Subwatershed Plan for Glen Williams and Regional Rural Servicing Guidelines.

-f) Section H4.10 Implementation describes the development approval processes and planning tools that the Town shall apply to implement the policies of the Plan and shall be considered as part of applications for new development.
+f)e) Section H4.10 Implementation describes the development approval processes and planning tools that the Town shall apply to implement the policies of the Plan and shall be considered as part of applications for new development.